North Dakota Debt Relief

 Credit Card Debt

-North Dakotans carry an average credit card debt of $5,183.
-The typical American has $5,589 in credit card debt.
+North Dakotans have an average credit card debt of $6,437, while the typical American carries over $7,000.

 Student Loan Debt

 North Dakota is one of the states with the lowest student debt in the country.
-It is the only state where people with student loans owe less than an average of $30,000.
+The average student loan debt in the Peace Garden State is $29,647.

 Bankruptcy

-Thankfully, bankruptcy rates have sharply decreased since 2005, and the Peace Garden State only saw a total of 414 cases in 2022.
+Thankfully, bankruptcy rates have sharply decreased since the recession of 2005, and the Peace Garden State only saw a total of 559 cases in 2024.
 Filing for bankruptcy is one way to help yourself get out of debt, but it can take years for your credit score to improve during this process.

 Average Income and Employment